 Katherine Cappaert is an attorney in the firm’s Patent Litigation and Post Grant Proceedings practice groups.
-Her primary focus is on litigating patents spanning a multitude of technologies, including the mechanical, electrical, and chemical arts, in federal courts, along with pursuing and defending against patent validity challenges before the Patent and Trademark Appeals Board in inter partes review and covered business method proceedings.
-Ms. Cappaert also has experience with copyright related litigation matters and opinions.
+Her primary focus is on litigating patents in federal courts, and pursuing and defending against patent validity challenges before the Patent and Trademark Appeals Board in inter partes review and covered business method proceedings.
+Ms. Cappaert’s experience spans a wide range of technologies including cloud and distributed computing systems, consumer electronics and smartphones, chemical and pharmaceutical compositions, and automotive and geophysical technologies.
+Ms. Cappaert also has experience with copyright and trade secret litigation matters.

 - American University, Washington College of Law (J.D., cum laude)